 Wasps are pretty scary – I can remember as a kid sitting down and having one land on my leg.
 I have actually only been stung by one a few times in my life but the pain is something I do not want to experience again!
 We also had an invasion of wasps inside our house one summer after the painter mistakenly blocked them inside the wood.
 They were able to burrow their way inside the house and it was awful – especially with a newborn in the room!
 Make sure you know how to get rid of wasps BEFORE they bother you!
-I always keep my essential oils handy for any pests or cleaning needs.
+Find out about other natural pest control and keep the bugs away wihtout chemicals!

 How to Get Rid of Wasps